Follow me:

 With over 20 years in TV weather — all of those years in severe weather markets — I bring deep forecasting experience, calm under pressure, and a passion for public service during high-impact events.
 I hold dual certifications from both the AMS and NWA, and I’m represented by BGA Talent.

-Following national and international coverage of the now-viral “TV Station Tornado,” I’ve continued to advocate for science-driven, team-supported live weather coverage.
-I was recognized in Philadelphia Magazine for my Hurricane Sandy reporting, as the only TV meteorologist who flew with the NOAA Hurricane Hunters into that historic storm.
-I’ve provided expert analysis for global outlets including the BBC (notably during Hurricane Harvey), and my work has been published in the AMS Bulletin of the American Meteorological Society.
+Preceding the viral “TV Station Tornado,” I was featured in Philadelphia Magazine for coverage during Hurricane Sandy, as the only TV meteorologist who flew with the NOAA Hurricane Hunters into that historic storm.
+I’ve provided expert analysis for global outlets including the BBC, and I’ve been published in the AMS Bulletin of the American Meteorological Society.

-Beyond the green screen, I contribute to the future of broadcast meteorology as a member of the AMS CBM Exam Committee, and yes — I even played a weatherman in a Hollywood film (My Own Love Song, 2010).
+Beyond the green screen, I contribute to the future of broadcast meteorology as a member of the AMS CBM Exam Committee.
+I’ve also dabbled in the silver screen, as a ‘weatherman’ in a Hollywood film (My Own Love Song, 2010).

-None of these moments happened alone — behind every broadcast is a team of dedicated pros who make the mission possible.
+None of these moments happened alone — behind every endeavor is a team of dedicated pros who make the mission possible.
 I’m proud to lead, collaborate with, and learn from them every day.

 As Seen on TV